Tourest Hosted Buyer programme- FAM Trip to Tartu, the Capital of South Estonia

 Monday, Feb 9

-Individual arrivals according to the schedule to Tallinn airport or ferry terminal
+Individual arrivals according to the schedule to airport or ferry terminal.
+Transfers will be arranged, please look for Visit Estonia sign.

 Tuesday, Feb 10- Pre tours to destinations!

-Overnight in Hotel Lydia, located behind Tartu Town Hall Square on the hillside of Toome Hill.
+15:00 Check-in to Hotel Lydia, just behind Tartu Town Hall Square on the hillside of Toome Hill.

 Photo author: Mana Kaasik